leftthomas/DGCNN/README.md

 ## Datasets

 ### Train、Val Datasets
-The train and val datasets are from [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).
+The train and val datasets are sampled from [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).
-Train dataset has 1,282,167 images and Val dataset has 50,000 images.
 Download the train dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_train.tar) and val dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar), then extract them into `data` directory.
+Finally, run `python utils.py` to generate the train and val datasets.

 ### Test Dataset
 The test dataset are from